MJMcGuffin/muqcs.js/README.md

 reduced density matrices, purity, concurrence, and von Neumann entropy, to quantify entanglement between qubits.

 To run the code, <a href="https://mjmcguffin.github.io/muqcs.js/">load the html file</a> into a browser like Chrome, and then open a console (in Chrome, this is done by selecting 'Developer Tools').
 From the console prompt, you can call functions in the code and see output printed to the console.

+Muqcs is named in allusion to <a href="https://sourceforge.net/projects/mush/">mush</a>, Moser's Useless SHell, written by Derrick Moser (dtmoser).

 **Creating and Manipulating Matrices**